2 New Features and Changes

 EMS on TLS 1.2 and, at the same time, you can't use TLS 1.3, apply the

-subpolicy instead.
+NO-ENFORCE-EMS subpolicy instead.
 Enter the following command:

-sudo update-crypto-policies --set FIPS:NO-ENFORCE-EMS
+sudo update-crypto-policies --set FIPS:NO-ENFORCE-EMSWARNING:

 Setting the subpolicy to accept TLS 1.2 connections without EMS renders the system incompliant with FIPS-140-3 requirements.